johnsonjh/VEDIT/xlate/README.md

 non-interactively (VEDIT-PLUS, "Full, 8080, CRT").
 Expanding it reproduces the committed `expanded.asm` byte-for-byte.

-NOTE that `loc86` returns non-zero but is normal:
+NOTE that `loc86` returns non-zero but this is normal:
 WARNING 66 (no start address so expected for a 100h image), just ignore.

 `build.sh dosvid` runs the same but with `vedita1-dosvid.cfg` (8080 memory-mapped,